Connaissez-vous déjà notre service clients professionnels ? Nous nous ferons un plaisir de vous conseiller.

 Contenu

-The historic part of the Handbook presents the main philosophers and the major philosophic schools which have taken humour seriously, clarifying the ways in which it was interpreted through various periods in Western history, engaging with spiritual traditions and diverse cultures in which humour was significant.
+The historic part of the Handbook presents the main philosophers and the major philosophic schools which have taken humour seriously, clarifying the ways in which it was interpreted through various periods in Western history, and engaging with additional spiritual traditions and diverse cultures in which humour was significant.

 Lydia Amir teaches at the Department of Philosophy at Tufts University, USA.
-Among publications in other fields, her monographs on humor include Humor and the Good Life in Modern Philosophy: Shaftesbury, Hamann, Kierkegaard (2014), Philosophy, Humor, and the Human Condition: Taking Ridicule Seriously (Palgrave Macmillan, 2019), The Legacy of Nietzsche’s Philosophy of Laughter: Bataille, Deleuze, and Rosset (2021) and the forthcoming works, Laughter and the Good Life: Montaigne, Nietzsche, Santayana , The Incongruous Human Being: Homo Risibilis (Palgrave Macmillan) and Philosophy and the Comic: Ten Traditions from Antiquity to Postmodernism .
+In addition to publications in other fields, her monographs on humour include Humor and the Good Life in Modern Philosophy: Shaftesbury, Hamann, Kierkegaard (2014), Philosophy, Humor, and the Human Condition: Taking Ridicule Seriously (2019), and The Legacy of Nietzsche’s Philosophy of Laughter: Bataille, Deleuze, and Rosset (2021).
+She serves as President of the International Association for the Philosophy of Humor, which she founded ten years ago.

 Informations bibliographiques

-août 2025, Anglais
+septembre 2025, Anglais

 Springer International Publishing